-5.4.3 Australian Snubfin Dolphin (Orcaella heinsohni)
+5.1.11 Australian Snubfin Dolphin (Orcaella heinsohni)

-The Australian snubfin dolphin is found only in the coastal waters of northern Australia, with a possible range expansion into Papua New Guinea.
+The Australian Snubfin Dolphin is found only in the coastal waters of northern Australia, with a possible range expansion into Papua New Guinea.
 It is the only species of dolphin thought to be endemic to Australia.
 It is found in small groups, and the best studied population occurs in Cleveland Bay, where they are seen year-round (Dr. G. Parra, University of Queensland, pers. comm.).

-The Australian snubfin dolphin was only recently discovered to be a separate species, having been identified as the Irrawaddy dolphin until 2005.
+The Australian Snubfin Dolphin was only recently found to be a separate species, having been identified as the Irrawaddy dolphin until 2005.
 It closely resembles the Irrawaddy dolphin in appearance, and is expected to have similar biological and ecological traits.
 Its reproductive biology is not well understood, but calving appears to take place in winter months.
-Australian snubfin dolphins are rare, with less than 100 individuals inhabiting Cleveland Bay (Dr. G. Parra, University of Queensland, pers. comm.).
+Australian Snubfin Dolphins are rare, with less than 100 individuals inhabiting Cleveland Bay (Dr. G. Parra, University of Queensland, pers. comm.).
 It feeds on fish and crustaceans, with a significant proportion of cephalopods in the diet (Parra 2006).
 Cleveland Bay is an important feeding and nursing area for this species, especially near the mouth of the Ross River (Dr. G. Parra, University of Queensland, pers. comm.).

-The TOT Development site and areas immediately surrounding it form part of the key habitat for the Australian snubfin dolphin.
+The TOT Development site and areas immediately surrounding it form part of the key habitat for the Australian Snubfin Dolphin.
 It appears that this is related to their diet, as there is a high proportion of cephalopods (squid) in their diet, and coastal squid species often aggregate near natural and constructed rocky habitats (Parra 2006).

-Australian snubfin dolphins are considered of high conservation priority, due to their perceived rarity (their population status is unknown) and their coastal habitat requirements, which bring them into close proximity with human impacts.
+Australian Snubfin Dolphins are considered of high conservation priority, due to their perceived rarity (their population status is unknown) and their coastal habitat requirements, which bring them into close proximity with human impacts.
 They are susceptible to accidental catch in shark control and commercial fishing nets, habitat loss, overfishing of prey, noise pollution and vessel strike.
-The TOT Development is likely to result in the alteration of key feeding habitat, and cause an increase in some of the existing pressures on this species, such as noise pollution, habitat loss and vessel strike.
-It is not known whether the TOT Development in its operational stage will provide suitable habitat for the Australian snubfin dolphin.
-Emerging research suggests that there may not be a high level of connectivity between Australian snubfin dolphin populations in different locations, putting them at higher risk of local extinction (Dr. G. Parra, University of Queensland, pers. comm.).
+The TOT Development may result in the alteration of key feeding habitat, and cause an increase in some of the existing pressures on this species, such as noise pollution, habitat loss and vessel strike.
+It is not known whether the TOT Development in its operational stage will provide suitable habitat for the Australian Snubfin Dolphin.
+Emerging research suggests that there may not be a high level of connectivity between Australian Snubfin Dolphin populations in different locations, putting them at higher risk of local extinction (Dr. G. Parra, University of Queensland, pers. comm.).

-The Australian snubfin dolphin is listed as migratory under the EPBC Act.
+The Australian Snubfin Dolphin is listed as migratory under the EPBC Act.
 Apart from the automatic protection afforded to all cetaceans within the Australian Whale Sanctuary, no specific measures exist yet to protect this species.

-5.4.4 Indo-Pacific humpbacked dolphin (Sousa chinensis)
+5.1.12 Indo-Pacific Humpbacked dolphin (Sousa chinensis)

-The Indo-Pacific humpbacked dolphin is found from southern China through the Indo-Malay Archipelago to northern Australia.
-Most occur along north of 24°S, with occasional strandings reported in New South Wales (mostly north of 29°S) (Figure 33).
+The Indo-Pacific Humpbacked dolphin is found from southern China through the Indo-Malay Archipelago to northern Australia.
+Most occur north of 24°S, with occasional strandings reported in New South Wales (mostly north of 29°S) (Figure 35).
 It is not considered to be migratory.
-Key habitats along the Queensland coast appear to be Moreton Bay and adjacent offshore waters and Tin Can Inlet, Great Sandy Strait (Bannister et al. 1996).
+Key habitats along the Queensland coast appear to be Moreton Bay and adjacent offshore waters, and Tin Can Inlet, Great Sandy Strait (Bannister et al. 1996).
 These dolphins are seen year-round in Cleveland Bay (Dr. G. Parra, University of Queensland, pers. comm.).

-Figure 33.
-Western Australian Museum records of Indo-Pacific humpbacked dolphin sightings (coloured dots).
+Figure 35.
+Western Australian Museum records of Indo-Pacific Humpbacked dolphin sightings (coloured dots).